facebook/react-native-website/docs/new-architecture-appendix.md

 The extra `--rerun-tasks` flag is added to make sure Gradle is ignoring the `UP-TO-DATE` checks for this task.
 You should not need it during normal development.

-The `generateCodegenArtifactsFromSchema` task normally runs before the `preBuild` task, so you should not need to invoke it manually but it will be triggered before your builds.
+The `generateCodegenArtifactsFromSchema` task normally runs before the `preBuild` task, so you should not need to invoke it manually, but it will be triggered before your builds.

 ### Invoking the script manually